AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Volume_+_Moving_Average.md

 ## Indicator parameters

-SMA indicator needs three parameters: mapping with the `"value"` field in it, period and a type of series to be displayed as:
+There are five parameters Volume + MA indicator has, one of them is necessary – the mapping.

+The next two parameters, `maPeriod` and `"maType"`, set the period and type of the Moving Average.
+The last two, `volumeSeriesType` and `maSeriesType`, allow you to set the Volume and MA series types.

+The following code sample demonstrates a Volume + MA indicator with parameters set as default:

 ```
-var sma10 = plot.sma(mapping, 10, "column");
+var sma10 = plot.sma(mapping, 20, "sma", "stick", "line");
 ```

 ## Visualization

 Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where SMA with different parameters and settings is added to different plots:
+Here is a sample where Volume + MA indicators with different parameters and settings are added to different plots:

 ```
 // create and adjust a Volume + MA indicator